 The area where the tube enters your stomach is called the stoma site.
 You may experience a discharge at the stoma site for the first few days.
-It is important to clean your stoma site regularly (usually twice weekly6), or as advised by your healthcare professional and keep it dry.
-After the stoma tract has healed (usually after one week), you should start to rotate the tube after you have cleaned it (see next section).
+A loose, thin, absorbent dressing may be used to cover the site until the stoma has healed.
+Do not place bulky dressings under the external plate.
+24 hours after PEG placement the dressing should be removed.
+Once the stoma site has healed (usually 7-10 days after placement) it is important to clean your stoma site daily, as advised by your healthcare professional and keep it dry.
+After the tube has been in place for 10 days and the stoma site has healed, you should start to rotate it after you have cleaned it (see next section)